Early history of video games: Initial games

 The first electronic digital computers, Colossus and ENIAC, were built during World War II to aid the Allied war effort.
 Shortly after the war, the promulgation of the first stored program architectures at the University of Manchester (Manchester Mark 1), University of Cambridge (EDSAC), the University of Pennsylvania (EDVAC), and Princeton University (IAS machine) allowed computers to be easily reprogrammed to undertake a variety of tasks, which facilitated commercializing computers in the early 1950s by companies like Remington Rand, Ferranti, and IBM.
 This in turn promoted the adoption of computers by universities, government organizations, and large corporations as the decade progressed.
 It was in this environment that the first video games were born.

 The computer games of the 1950s can generally be divided into three categories: training and instructional programs, research programs in fields such as artificial intelligence, and demonstration programs intended to impress or entertain the public.
 Because these games were largely developed on unique hardware in a time when porting between systems was difficult and were often dismantled or discarded after serving their limited purposes, they did not generally influence further developments in the industry.
 For the same reason, it is impossible to be certain who developed the first computer game or who originally modeled many of the games or play mechanics introduced during the decade, as there are likely several games from this period that were never publicized and are thus unknown today.

 The earliest known publicly demonstrated electronic game was created in 1950.
 Bertie the Brain was an arcade game of tic-tac-toe, built by Josef Kates for the 1950 Canadian National Exhibition.
 To showcase his new miniature vacuum tube, the additron tube, he designed a specialized computer to use it, which he built with the assistance of engineers from Rogers Majestic.
 The large metal computer, which was four meters tall, could only play tic-tac-toe on a lightbulb-backed display, and was installed in the Engineering Building at the Canadian National Exhibition from August 25 to September 9, 1950.
 The game was a success at the two-week exhibition, with attendees lining up to play it as Kates adjusted the difficulty up and down for players.
-After the exhibition, Bertie was dismantled, and "largely forgotten" as a novelty.
+After the exhibition, Bertie the Brain was dismantled, and "largely forgotten" as a novelty.
 Kates has said that he was working on so many projects at the same time that he had no energy to spare for preserving it, despite its significance.